NickBosenko/SnapTransfer/README.md

 # SnapTransfer

-**SnapTransfer** is a lightweight, standalone tool that lets you transfer files between your phone and PC directly through a browser over Wi-Fi — no internet, no installation, no accounts.
+**SnapTransfer** is a lightweight, standalone tool that lets you transfer files between any smart device and PC directly through a browser over Wi-Fi — no internet, no installation, no accounts.

 ## 🔽 Download